Tomb of the Diver: Attribution

-Two masters have been distinguished, with the south wall being painted by a less impressive artist than the others.
+Two masters have been distinguished, with the south wall being painted by a less skilled artist than the other.
 The work of the Maestro del Tuffatore copies the style of red attic painting in the way the figures are outlined.
 This is best seen in the symposium scenes, where the reclining figures' anatomy is well described and their likeness is highly individualistic.
 The Maestro del Tuttafore also has overlapping and foreshortening in his composition, creating a complex yet believable scene of figures reclining amongst one another.
-The only wall which does not seem to follow this style is the eastern wall, with the lone serve boy whose form is only defined by a minimal contour, which scholars have attributed to the Maestro della Lastra Sud.
+The only wall which does not seem to follow this style is the eastern wall, with the lone servant boy whose form is only defined by a minimal contour, which scholars have attributed to the Maestro della Lastra Sud.
 This wall does include its own details of mastery, such as the distinctive outline of the oenochoe implying a silver material in comparison to the solid form of the krater, which is known to be ceramic.
 The Maestro della Lastra Sud is still considered the inferior artist, however, due to the lack of complexity in his composition and the minimal detail in the wall overall.
+These artists likely acquired income from other sources of work outside of tomb frescoes, such as local temples, which were often made of similar materials of limestone and plaster as well as decorated in a similar fashion.